 Just like the subscriptions, if you’re not using an item, then you probably don’t need it.
 You could go through your closet, check under your bed, and scan the contents of your kitchen cabinets.
 If you haven’t touched a specific piece of clothing or mug in six or more months, then you probably don’t need it.
 After you’ve accumulated a pile of unnecessary items, you can post them on an online selling platform or consign the items to a local thrift store.
 Both options will give you a little bit of extra cash to put towards your vacation.

-Although there are many expenses that go into a vacation, you can lessen or eliminate the impact it has on your personal finances.
+Although there are many expenses that go into a vacation budget, you can lessen or eliminate the impact it has on your personal finances.
 Whether it be time spent planning, making additional income, or eliminating unnecessary items, do what you can to prepare well in advance.
 That way, you won’t have to worry about money on your trip.
-With a proper savings plan, you could be sitting in the sand or taking in the view from the top of the mountain in no time.
+With a proper savings plan, you'll know how much money to save for vacation, and could be sitting in the sand or taking in the view from the top of the mountain in no time.

 👛Need your next savings step?
 Try 6 Money Saving Challenges That Are Actually Fun.